wizards-of-lua/wizards-of-lua/docs/_includes/module-body.md

 {% if page.properties %}
 ## Properties

-Below you find a short description about each of the {{ page.name }}'s properties and some examples about how to used them in your spells.
+Below you find short descriptions about each of the {{ page.name }}'s properties and some examples about how to used them in your spells.

 ---